 Wayne G. Basler Scholarship

-The Wayne G. Basler Scholarship is a merit-based scholarship is specifically designed for students who have a declared academic major in the Department of Engineering Technology, Surveying and Digital Media.
+The Wayne G. Basler Scholarship is a merit-based scholarship is specifically designed for students who have a declared academic major in the Department of Engineering, Engineering Technology, and Surveying.
 The main objective of the scholarship is to reward an incoming freshman of any age who can (1) demonstrate the desire, determination, and motivation to set and complete personal goals, and (2) who have a defined need for the scholarship.
 In addition, students must meet the following criteria:

-the Department of Engineering Technology, Surveying, and Digital Media at East Tennessee
+the Department of Engineering, Engineering Technology, and Surveying at East Tennessee

-Be a current full-time student in an academic major in the Department of Engineering Technology, Surveying, and Digital Media at East Tennessee State University who has completed no more than 19 credit hours by the application deadline.
+- Be a current full-time student in an academic major in the Department of Engineering, Engineering Technology, and Surveying at East Tennessee State University who has completed no more than 19 credit hours by the application deadline.